mgleis/disk-usage-insights/plugin/readme.txt

 * Better Bar Chart
 * Percentage Display for Plugins and Themes
 * Changed the Review and Help links
+* Vertical Bar Charts for Plugins and Themes

 = 1.7 =
 * Added Bar Charts